Alban-K/bt-akomici-challenge/README.md

 ## UML diagrams

-The UML diagrams can be found in [docs/iml](docs/uml) , where the desired format can be chosen.
+The UML diagrams can be found in [docs/uml](docs/uml) , where the desired format can be chosen.

+## Known limitations
+The main known limitation of the application are

+1. Security : everyone that have access to the application can do everything ( through the REST APIs calls)
+2. No pagination ( the returned list of resources , such us users or mobiles are not paginated )

 ## Run Spring Boot application